 The best place to find all of your milk kefir needs is Cultures for Health.
 We have the largest selection of fermentation and cultures products in the world and the best customer service for any of your questions.

-The best place to start is our amazing Milk Kefir Starter Kit.
+The best place to start is our amazing Kefir Starter Kit.
 This kit comes pre-packed with everything you need including:

 - 1 - Box of Milk Kefir Grains (re-usable heirloom grains)